How to Install Drywall: A Guide for Beginners

 If you knock down a wall and decide to rebuild it on the other side of a room, or if you damage a large part of a wall, you might need to hang your own drywall.
-It’s not as difficult as it sounds, but you’ll need the correct tools and knowledge to pull off the job like a pro.
+It’s not as difficult as it sounds, but you’ll need the correct tools and knowledge to install drywall like a pro.

 Gather all the tools and supplies you’ll need to complete the project, including: